 IS YOUR INDOOR AIR REALLY SAFE TO CONSUME?

 As the air circulates and the heating/cooling system is run these contaminants are pulled into the HVAC system and recirculated several times over per day.
-Over time the recirculation accumulates a buildup of contaminants in the HVAC ducts and system parts, fans, etc.
+Over time the circulation accumulates a buildup of contaminants in the HVAC ducts and system parts, fans, Which affects indoor air quality.

 - Particles, allergens and other contaminants in your HVAC system reduce efficiency and make the system use more energy and decreasing the life-span of the entire system.

 - Filters help but the heating and cooling HVAC system continues accumulating dirt in the course of normal use.

 - Once your HVAC system is cleaned it works less to maintain the temperature you desire and less energy is used which improves cost-effectiveness.

 As a homeowner, in order to keep your house and your family safe and comfortable.
 It’s easy to keep up with tasks that you can see, like dirty laundry and vacuuming, what about those hidden parts of the house that need attention?

 We’re talking about your heating ventilation and air conditioning (HVAC) system.
 It’s true that many homeowners give little thought to the condition of their HVAC systems simply because the intricate network of tubing and fixtures lies within the ceilings and walls of most houses.